 Gilda Z. Jacobs became League President & CEO on Jan.
-3, 2011.
-Prior to that, she was in the Michigan Legislature, serving eight years as a state senator and four years as a state representative from Huntington Woods.
-She made history as the first woman floor leader in either chamber of the Legislature.
+3, 2011, following a long career as an elected official.
+She served eight years as a state senator and four years as a state representative from Huntington Woods wheres she made history as the first woman floor leader in either chamber of the Legislature.

 In addition to her civic leadership, she served as Development Director for JARC, a Jewish association providing residential care for persons with developmental disabilities.
 She also worked as a special education teacher in the Madison School District.
 A graduate of the University of Michigan, she received her bachelor’s degree with a distinction in education in 1970 and a master’s degree in behavioral sciences in education.